FIBERGLASS POOL WARRANTIES

 You can read the River Pools manufacturing warranty anytime.

-This is pretty self explanatory, any of the pool equipment:
+This is pretty self explanatory, any of the pool equipment other than the fiberglass pool shell:

 Salt water chlorinators